 All who enter Fred Hutch clinics are screened for COVID-19 symptoms.
 Every person will be given an I’ve been screened sticker.
 Anyone with symptoms will be given a procedure mask and evaluated during their appointment.

-The COVID-19 testing area on our South Lake Union campus has closed due to construction.
 If you are a Fred Hutch patient with symptoms and think you need to be tested for COVID-19, please complete a home test or seek out a community testing option (details below.)
 You can also call your care team, and they can help you find the best option.